Sign up to our Newsletter

 The LSAT is extremely important in the application process.
 Almost every law school requires an LSAT score, and it is weighted heavily in the admissions decisions.
 One potential reason the LSAT is so important is that it has consistently proven to be an accurate predictor of academic law school success.

-7. What Is a Perfect Score On The LSAT?
+7. What Is a Perfect Score on the LSAT?

 The highest LSAT score is 180.
 However, this is extremely difficult to achieve, so ensure you study hard and review LSAT prep books to ace the exam!

-8. What Is a Max LSAT Score?
+8. What Is the Max LSAT Score?

 The maximum LSAT score a person can achieve is 180, while the lowest is 120.